conjurdemos/nodejs-client-nginx-service/README.md

 * A client Node.js program starts by [authenticating](http://developer.conjur.net/reference/services/authentication/authenticate.html) to Conjur, receiving a Conjur auth token
 (aka "bearer token").
 * The Node.js client makes a request to the Gatekeeper, providing the bearer token in the HTTP Authorization header.
-* The Gatekeeper uses the bearer token to authenticate and authorize the client to Conjur.
+* The Gatekeeper uses the bearer token to authenticate and authorize the request.
 * If successful, the request is forwarded to the Web Service, and the client receives the response.
 * If the client is unauthenticated or unauthorized, an appropriate HTTP status code is returned to the client.